USD ($)

 Types of Gateway IP

-5. Private Gateway IP: Used within internal networks, this IP is not routable on the internet and falls within reserved IP ranges.
-Example: 10.1.1.1, 192.168.100.1
+5. Private Gateway IP: Used within internal networks and not routable on the Internet.
+Falls within reserved IP ranges.
+Examples: 10.1.1.1, 192.168.100.1

 The table below summarizes the Client IP vs Gateway IP comparison: